HerrerAaron/PGPilot/README.md

 - How dead tuples accumulate and why `VACUUM` matters for query performance

 **Data Engineering**:
-- Cleaning a real-world dataset with non-obvious rules (keeping null passenger counts, filtering by derived month bounds)
+- Cleaning a real-world dataset with non-obvious rules (e.g. keeping null passenger counts)
 - Why `COPY ...
 FROM STDIN` is faster than row-by-row inserts
 - Why indexes are built after a bulk load, not before